danhitchcock/nano_tipper_z/README.md

 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
 'withdraw <amount or all> <user/address>' - Same as send 'convert <amountcurrency>' - Calculates the Nano value of the specified curency. e.g. `convert 1USD`.
 Also works with "price" and "value".
-'opt-out' - Disables your account and donates your remaining Nano to the tipbot.
+'opt-out' - Disables your account.
 'opt-in' - Reenables your account.
 Your Nano may or may not still be available.
 ```
 ### Control TipBot Behavior On Your Subreddit